David Byrne (footballer, born 1979)

-David Byrne (born 14 November 1979) in Dublin is an Irish footballer who last played for Kildare County as a central midfielder.
+David Byrne (born 14 November 1979) is an Irish former footballer who last played for Kildare County as a central midfielder.

 Career

 Byrne started his career with Shelbourne before a move to Scottish Premier League side Dundee United.
-During his season with United he made just one appearance, playing at Parkhead in a 4-1 defeat to Celtic.
+During his season with United he made just one appearance, playing at Parkhead in a 4–1 defeat to Celtic.
 Byrne moved back to Shelbourne, where he played for three years, picking up a league winners' medal.
 Spells at St Pat's and Derry City followed, before his move to Longford in January 2006.
 Byrne moved to Athlone at the start of the 2007 season.
 Following his departure from Athlone Town in July 2008 Byrne had a short spell back in Premier Division football with Finn Harps.
 Byrne most recently joined First Division strugglers Kildare County in May 2009.